-The table below shows the frequencies of the adverse events that occurred in >5% of the subjects in three placebo-controlled North American studies, in which patients in the active treatment arm received 30 mg, 60 mg, 120 mg, or 240 mg of Isosorbide Mononitrate Extended-Release Tablets once daily, in parentheses, the same table shows the frequencies with which these adverse events were associated with the discontinuation of treatment.
+The table below shows the frequencies of the adverse events that occurred in >5% of the subjects in three placebo-controlled North American studies in which patients in the active treatment arm received 30 mg, 60 mg, 120 mg, or 240 mg of isosorbide mononitrate extended-release tablets once daily.
+In parentheses, the same table shows the frequencies with which these adverse events were associated with the discontinuation of treatment.
 Overall, 8% of the patients who received 30 mg, 60 mg, 120 mg, or 240 mg of isosorbide mononitrate in the three placebo-controlled North American studies discontinued treatment because of adverse events.
 Most of these discontinued because of headache.
 Dizziness was rarely associated with withdrawal from these studies.
-Since headache appears to be a dose-related adverse effect and tends to disappear with continued treatment, it is recommended that ISMN treatment be initiated at low doses for several days before being increased to desired levels.
+Since headache appears to be a dose-related adverse effect and tends to disappear with continued treatment, it is recommended that isosorbide mononitrate extended-release tablets treatment be initiated at low doses for several days before being increased to desired levels.

-FREQUENCY AND ADVERSE EVENTS (DISCONTINUED) $^{\mathrm{a}}$
+FREQUENCY AND ADVERSE EVENTS (DISCONTINUED)^a Thurse Operature Hard Manthe American Oburdian

-Three Controlled North American Studies

-Dose Placebo 30 mg 60 mg 120 mg 240 mg

-Patients 96 60 102 65 65

-Headache 15% (0%) 38% (5%) 51% (8%) 42% (5%) 57%(8%)

-Dizziness 4% (0%) 8% (0%) 11% (1%) 9% (2%) 9% (2%)
+Dose Placebo 30 ma 60 ma 120 mg 240 ma Patients 96 60 102 65 65 Headache 15% (0%) 38% (5%) 51% (8%) 42% (5%) 57% (8%) Dizziness 4% (0%) 8% (0%) 11% (1%) 9% (2%) 9% (2%)

-&lt;sup>a Some individuals for multiple reasons
+^a Some individuals discontinued for multiple reasons

-Mononitrate Extended-Release Tablets.
-When the pooled data were reviewed, headache and dizziness were the only adverse events that were reported by -5% of patients.
-Other adverse events, each reported by ±5% of exposed patients, and in many cases of uncertain relation to drug treatment, were
+Patients were started on 60 mg and titrated to their final dose In addition, the three North American trials were pooled with 11 controlled trials conducted in Europe.
+Among the 14 controlled trials, a total of 711 patients were randomized to isosorbide mononitrate extended-release tablets.
+When the pooled data were reviewed, headache and dizziness were the only adverse events that were reported by >5% of patients.
+Other adverse events, each reported by >5% of exposed patients, and in many cases of uncertain relation to drug treatment, were

 Autonomic Nervous System Disorders: Dry mouth, hot flushes.

-Body as a Whole: Asthenia, back pain, chest pain, edema, fatigue, fever, flu-like symptoms, malaise, rigors.
+Body as a Whole: Asthenia, back pain, chest pain, edema, fatigue, fever, flu-like symptoms, malaise, rigors